MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/listview/performance.md

 ---
 title: "ListView Performance"
-description: "Ensure great performance with your ListView-based app." ms.prod: xamarin ms.assetid: 1B085639-652C-4862-86EB-5D55D32B9395 ms.technology: xamarin-forms
+description: "Although ListView is a powerful view for displaying data, it has some limitations.
+This article explains how to ensure great performance with a Xamarin.Forms ListView in an application." ms.prod: xamarin ms.assetid: 1B085639-652C-4862-86EB-5D55D32B9395 ms.technology: xamarin-forms